TSANG TSOU-CHOI

 Remaining traces of Tsang Tsou-Choi’s (King of Kowloon) intervention on Queen’s Road Central, Central, Hong Kong – © Amandine Vabre Chau

-This decoding was still relevant after his work was erased, the public being able to notice ink residuals.
-They would stop by an old and covered painting to try and read its remaining traces.
 Unfortunately, out of the 55 845 works, only three survived in public spaces.
-A few have been transported to museums along with some objects he painted on after people asked him to.
-Indeed, in his final years more and more individuals got interested in his work and as pillars and walls are difficultly removed to sell on the market, some gave him bottles, tee-shirts, and other items to write on.
-Fashion designers, art directors, interior decorators and curators either directly met with him or got inspiration from him.
-His calligraphy was soon found on various commodities, he was featured in movies and even appeared on a Swipe Clean commercial (an ingenious move on the company’s part to advertise their cleaning product with an ink painter).
-Rightfully so, the public expressed ethical concerns about stringing along a person with mental health issues in an unscrupulous commercial ecosystem to merchandise his art.
-We could also question the relevance of having him write on these objects when his purpose was to demonstrate his dominion over stolen land with massive works in public spaces.
-You were supposed to see them in your everyday life as the evidence of his loss.
-More significantly, was the fact that Tsang never considered himself an artist.
+A few were transported to museums along with some objects he painted on after people asked him to.
+In his final years, more and more people got interested in his work.
+As walls are difficultly removed to sell, some gave him bottles, tee-shirts, and other items to write on.
+More and more fashion designers, art directors, interior decorators and curators met with him.
+His calligraphy was soon found on various commodities and he was even featured in movies and commercials.
+Rightfully so, the public expressed ethical concerns about bringing a person with mental health issues into an unscrupulous commercial ecosystem.
+We could also question the relevance of having him write on these objects when his purpose was to demonstrate his dominion over stolen land with massive public works.
+More significantly, there was the fact that Tsang never considered himself an artist.
 He had clarified his stance on numerous occasions, maintaining his status as a wronged King.
-Perhaps then, even this article is out of place.
-After all, would it ever be right to turn a living, breathing, person into a symbol they have never claimed?
-Is turning them into a story dehumanising them and watering down their complex existence?
-Somehow, he got thrown into the spotlight and we were overjoyed at the sight of an unusual phenomenon.
+After all, isn't it questionable to turn a living person into a symbol they have never claimed?

 Peeling paint reveals Tsang Tsou-Choi (King of Kowloon) intervention at Boundary Street, Hong Kong [detail]